Minimum income threshold requirement after 11 April 2024

 Self-Employment

 A self-employed sponsor can show evidence of meeting the threshold requirement by means of their business accounts and HMRC tax returns for the last financial year.
 Alternatively, an average personal income from business covering the last two years can be used.
 If the sponsor is a director of a UK limited company that pays them a salary, they will be treated as though they were self-employed for the purposes of meeting the financial requirement.
 Income from business can be combined with other sources of income, including salaried employment.
-However, it cannot be combined with Category D (cash savings).
+However, it cannot be combined with Category D (cash savings) as a matter of policy.

 Pensions